 # MCP Server

 > Mailrith's official MCP server is the highest-level interface for agent runtimes.
-This page covers the remote endpoint plus copy-paste examples for OpenAI, Claude, n8n, and Pipedream.
+This page covers the remote endpoint and includes copy-paste examples for OpenAI, Claude, n8n, and Pipedream.

 - Human page: https://mailrith.com/developers/mcp